Native Token ERC-20 Precompile¶

 - Click symbol to get the symbol of the token

-- Click totalSupply to obtain the total supply of native tokens on your appchain
+- Click totalSupply to obtain the total supply of native tokens on your network

 The results of each function call are displayed under the respective functions.